 Can You Vacuum Ashes out of the Fireplace?

-Cleaning fireplace ashes with a broom and scoop can be a messy and even hazardous task if ashes or soot are breathed in.
-Vacuum cleaners made for cleaning ashes can be used to help make the process easier, quicker, and safer.
+Cleaning fireplace ashes with a broom and scoop can be a messy task, but regular vacuums won’t work either.
+Vacuum cleaners made for cleaning ashes (such as shop vacs) help make the process easier, quicker, and safer.

 - Reduce overall performance and lifespan of the vacuum significantly